History of Imperial College London: Post-War expansion

 New laboratories for biochemistry were established with the support of a £350,000 grant from the Wolfson Foundation in 1959, which was also instrumental in attracting Ernst Chain to Imperial to head the biochemistry department.
 The new buildings were opened by the Queen in 1965.

 A special relationship between Imperial and the Indian Institute of Technology Delhi was established in 1963.
 Under this agreement, Imperial helped train Indian staff and academics from Imperial went on long term secondments to Delhi.
 In the same year, the Department of History of Science and Technology was established.

 From 1965, the UGC allocated 'indicated' funding to Imperial.
-While the grant continued to come thorough the University of London, the federal university, was no longer free to decide on Imperial's allocation out of its block grant.
+While the grant continued to come through the University of London, the federal university, was no longer free to decide on Imperial's allocation out of its block grant.
 As the university used its grant to cross-subsidise weaker components of the federation, leading to complaints that stronger colleges were losing out, this was a situation envied by the other colleges.

 An agreement was made for the Architectural Association School of Architecture to join Imperial as a fourth constituent college, but this was dependent on the Architectural Association raising £500,000 for a new building and did not take place.
 By the late 1960s, government funding was no longer so readily available, and in 1969, Imperial launched an appeal for £2 million.
 Over half of this was to be spent on student accommodation, with the aim that students would spend at least one year in college-owned halls of residence, the rest to be spent supporting research and teaching and on developing the Silwood Park field station.

 The Department of Management Science was created in 1971 out of the Management Engineering Section of the Mechanical Engineering Department.
 The Associated Studies Department was established in 1972, introducing foreign language teaching to Imperial.
 The Humanities Department was formed in 1980 by merging the Associated Studies and History of Science departments.